Covenant of MayorsBack to all news in brief

 How can my city take part in the Cities Energy Savings Sprint?

 - Register here to join

 - Checkout the Toolkit for ideas on emergency measures your city can take

 - Use the Communication Kit to promote your local actions and be part of an EU-wide movement

 - Share your experience with on social media with the hashtag #EUCitiesSaveEnergy or by sending the Covenant of Mayors an email

-Peer learning - 08.04.2022apply for the Covenant of Mayors for Climate and Energy's peer learning programme.
+Apply for the Covenant of Mayors peer learning programme: deadline extended to 15 April!Cities and towns have until 15 April 2022 to apply for the Covenant of Mayors for Climate and Energy's peer learning programme.
 The programme offers Covenant of Mayors signatories across Europe the opportunity to increase their capacity and knowledge on climate and energy challenges through peer discussions tailored to their needs.